data-mermaid/mermaid-api/docs/source/aggregated.rst

 Observation views
 -----------------

+Observation views are the lowest level of MERMAID aggregate views, representing individual observations with all related data from site, project, management regime, and so on followed and relatively flattened into single rows, with row-level indicators like biomass calculated in a standardized way.
+The csv variants of observation views are what are called from the frontend ``Export to CSV`` button.

 All aggregate-view resources at the observations level return data if **either**

 1. user is authenticated and a member of the requested project, or